 The A6 handles well when equipped with Audi’s Quattro all-wheel drive system, but without it, reviewers thought the A6 was just average.
 Still, the base front-wheel drive model earns fantastic fuel economy for the class at 21/30 mpg city/highway.
 The A6 performed admirably in crash tests, but several large luxury cars have better scores.

 The A6 boasts a well-executed, modern interior that reviewers liked when it was new.
 Test drivers felt that the A6’s material quality was refined and that seating comfort was good in all spots.
 Auto critics especially liked the front seats, which they thought were easy to adjust and well-bolstered.
 When it was new, reviewers had mixed opinions on Audi’s Multi-Media Interface (MMI) system, which controls things like navigation and audio functions.
 Some found that the system was not intuitive and difficult to learn, while others felt that it was functional and easier to use than BMW’s iDrive system.

 The base 2011 Audi A6 Premium comes standard with a sunroof, automatic headlights, rain-sensing wipers, Bluetooth, navigation, satellite radio and an iPod interface.
 The Premium Plus trim adds larger wheels, parking sensors and auto-dimming mirrors to the list of standard equipment.
 The top-of-the-line Prestige trim includes all these, plus push-button start, a backup camera and an upgraded stereo.

 Other Cars to Consider

 The 2011 BMW 5-Series is worth a look for its good performance and solid safety scores.
-The base 5-Series gets slightly better fuel economy and reliability, but the A6 has better interior quality.
+The base 5-Series gets slightly better fuel economy, but the A6 has better interior quality.
 Both have comparable safety scores.